|

 who have experience using the cleaning system outlined above will have

 little trouble with the protection of contiguous areas.
-Normal common sense applies.
-If there is a rug at the base of the
+Normal common sense

-back.
+it must be removed or at least rolled back.
 The floor or wall electrical

-artwork or signage must be removed and any wooden surface must either be
+outlets must be covered.
+Any artwork or signage must be removed and any

-protected or removed.
-The wet
+wooden surface must either be protected or removed.
+The wet vacuum cleaner described

-vacuum cleaner described above will easily be able to control the effluent.
+above will easily be able to control the effluent.

 It is always best for any